Engee documentation

 b: Float64 1.0

-As we can see, after the operation on the indexed array, it has been reduced to the form of a standard array of pixels.
+As we can see, after the operation on the indexed array, it was reduced to a standard array of pixels.

 Segmentation

-Next, we segment the image using watershed algorithm.
-This is the basic tool of mathematical morphology for image segmentation.
+Next, we segment the image using the watershed algorithm.
+It is the main mathematical morphology tool for image segmentation.

 In [ ]: